megumiyoshihara/prismAdaptation-ActiveInference/README.md

 `PA_figure/`.
 Selection there is always by label (`.loc`), never by position, precisely because of the header row and label column.

+`--data` writes what the panels plot instead of drawing them: one workbook per figure in `PA_source_data/`, one sheet per panel, named after the panel and indexed by its x axis.
+Bands are exported as the statistics they are drawn from -- `n, mean, sd, var, mean-sd, mean+sd` for the panels that shade a mean band, `n, q25, median, q75` for the ones that shade quartiles -- and the scatter panels export their points, one row per simulation.
+Where a panel draws several bands, each set of columns carries the name of its group.

 | figure | contents |
 |---|---|
 | Fig1 | error decay in a minimal two-state model, against its analytical solution |